brendokht/brendokht/README.md

 ## About Me ...

 Hey!
 I'm Brenden, a new graduate with an Advanced Diploma in Computer Programming and Analysis from Fanshawe College.
-My goal is to become a Fullstack Developer, specializing in TypeScript, React, and ASP.NET Core.
+My goal is to become a FullStack Developer, specializing in TypeScript, React, and Bun.

 ---

 ## I'm currently working on ...

 - An Esports event management system.
+- Starting a Digital Media company with friends.

 ---

 ## My favourite technologies ...

 - React
-- ASP.NET Core
+- Next.js
-- Node.js
+- Astro
-- Docker
+- Bun
 - TypeScript

 ## I'm currently learning ...

-- Next.js
-- Postgres
+- SEO
-- tRPC
+- Astro
+- Web and Graphic Design Basics

 ---